tejalraut/DevOps-HW3/README.md

 Unity ID: traut

+Implementation (Option2)

 ### Setup

-* The simple web servers are configured on localhost:3003 and localhost:3004.
+* The simple web servers are configured on localhost:3003 and localhost:3004
 * The proxy is set on localhost:3007

 ### Web server working